samuelgoto/proposal-optional-types/FAQ.md

 TODO(goto): write this up.

-## Shorthands for nullable types, optional types and arrays?
+## Shorthands?

-TODO(goto): write this up.
+TODO(goto): for nullable types, optional types and arrays.

 ## Are varargs supported?